-Parasight System is a 2.5-minute push-button automated fecal egg count (FEC) method with significantly less variability and more accuracy than the traditional McMaster FEC.
-Parasight identifies and counts strongyle and ascarid eggs using fluorescence imaging technology and an automated software algorithm.
-The Parasight System outputs an image of the eggs and a count of strongyle and ascarid ova in eggs per gram “EPG).
+Parasight System is a minute push-button automated fecal egg count (FEC) method with significantly less variability and more accuracy than the traditional McMaster FEC.
+For horses, Parasight identifies and counts strongyle and ascarid eggs using fluorescence imaging technology and an automated software algorithm.
+The Parasight System provides instant results with an image of the eggs and a count of strongyle and ascarid ova in eggs per gram “EPG).
+For goats and sheep, Parasight detects round worms: Trichostrongylus, Haemonchus, Ostertagia, Oesophagostomum, Chabertia, Cooperia and Nematodirus.
+The test provides a total combined round worm count for all such genera except Nematodirus, which is reported as a separate count.
+Future versions of the system will include the ability to detect and count other parasitic helminth ova, including, Strongyloides and Trichuris.
 The easy-to-use Parasight App provides a simple user interface for emailing results.
 The Parasight System is the only validated fecal egg count system in the industry.

 Yes.
 We have numerous publications in this regard, including peer-reviewed papers in Veterinary Parasitology and the International Journal of Veterinary Parasitology.
 All are available for review on this site.
 We also have additional validation papers either submitted to peer review or in preparation.

 We require an annual agreement that commits to the purchase of a minimum number of consumables.
 Once the agreement is in place, hardware is provided for you use at no cost.
 We do require a security deposit on the hardware in the form of a valid credit card.